ManuelaB/Monads/basics.md

 Therefore flatMap is more powerful then map because it will chain operations together.
 The map function is just a subset of flatMap.

-The synthetic sugar of a flatMap method is to write it as a for-comprehension.
+The synthetic sugar of a flatMap method is to write it as a for-comprehension with the symbol ```<-```.
 Notice that it is not comparable with a for-loop.
-The symbol <- stands for the flatMap operation.

 ```Scala
 l1.flatMap(x => l2.map(y => x + y ) )